 Certainly, carbon monoxide poisoning can happen in any home or building with a gas heater or gas appliances, including newer ones.

-Get your Gas Heater Serviced!
+Get your Gas Heater Checked!

 Therefore, a qualified gasfitter will inspect your heater and check its installation, including testing for carbon monoxide leakage.
-Check out Rapid Cold’s services charges here.
+Check out Rapid Cold’s charges here.

 The spring and autumn months are a good time to get this done ahead of the winter rush – however, contact a qualified gasfitter at any time if you have concerns.